-By the end of this year, your child will amaze you with just how much he/she has developed, both physically and mentally.
+By the end of this year, your child will amaze you with just how much they have developed, both physically and mentally.

 Let’s take a closer look at each month of your little one’s holistic development this year:

-By the end of this year, your child will be ready to embark on a brand new adventure of learning in primary school.
+By the end of age six, your child will be ready to embark on a brand new adventure of learning in primary school.

-Your little one’s pre-school teachers will continue to engage your child in fun learning activities that foster creativity, literacy and numeracy skills (and more).
-But you too have an all-important role in your child’s development by taking that learning to the next level through reinforcing it at home.
+Your little one’s pre-school teachers will continue to engage your child in fun learning activities that foster creativity, literacy, numeracy skills, and more.
+As a parent, your role is to take that learning to the next level by reinforcing it at home.
 And most importantly, showing your little one every day that he/she is loved and cherished.

 Here’s how your child’s development will blossom every month of this year:

-Mums and dads, your little one’s journey to greatness has just begun and you’re doing such a great job at nurturing them so they develop into wonderful people.
+So, mums and dads, your little one’s journey to greatness has only just begun and you are doing a stellar job at nurturing them.
 Remember along the way, if you have any doubts regarding your child’s health, you should always consult a paediatrician for expert advice.